 The biggest benefit of this method is that you know these employees are qualified to work in the food and beverage industry.
 But, you may have to ask around at multiple locations before getting the answer you’re after.
 This brings us to the next, more time-efficient way to find catering staff.

 Think of Qwick as a refreshing palate cleanser after typical catering staff agencies left a bitter impression.
 With Qwick, there is no waiting around for weeks to fill a position.
-On top of that, the platform vets each candidate using a thorough selection process.
-So, when a professional accepts your job, you can breathe a sigh of relief knowing they are the creme de la creme of catering professionals.
+On top of that, the platform vets each freelancer for professionalism and experience.
+So, when a freelancer accepts your job, you can breathe a sigh of relief knowing they are the creme de la creme of catering professionals.

 Tips for Managing Catering Staff at an Event